paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-005-joint-chiefs-of-staff.md

 (2) The Chairman and Vice Chairman may not be members of the same armed force.
 However, the President may waive the restriction in the preceding sentence for a limited period of time in order to provide for the orderly transition of officers appointed to serve in the positions of Chairman and Vice Chairman.

-(3) The Vice Chairman serves at the pleasure of the President for a term of two years and may be reappointed in the same manner for two additional terms.
-However, in time of war there is no limit on the number of reappointments.
+(3) The Vice Chairman serves at the pleasure of the President for a single term of four years, beginning on October 1 of an odd-numbered year, except that the term may not begin in the same year as the term of a Chairman.
+In time of war, there is no limit on the number of reappointments.

+(4)

+  (A) The Vice Chairman shall not be eligible for promotion to the position of Chairman or any other position in the armed forces.

+  (B) The President may waive subparagraph (A) if the President determines such action is necessary in the national interest.

 **(b) Requirement for Appointment.—**